City of London

 Frequently Asked Questions

-How much Section 106 money has City of London collected?
+How much unspent Section 106 money does City of London hold?

 Does City of London charge CIL?